Namanskshetty/Panorama/README.md

     ```sh
     python3 main.py
     ```
-  This will execute the program/
+  This will execute the program

 # Program Usage Instructions